Delivery Included

 Cons

-• Arrives on a pallet, so check you have suitable access and a spot for delivery
+• Arrives on pallets, so you will need suitable access and a convenient drop point

 #9